Himalayan Yoga Academy

 Introduction

-The term Uttaraayaṇa (commonly Uttarayan) is derived from two different Sanskrit words “uttara” (North) and “ayana” (movement) thus indicating a semantic of the northward movement of the Earth on the celestial sphere.
-This movement begins to occur a day after the winter solstice in December which occurs around 22 December and continues for a six-month period through to the summer solstice around June 21 (dates vary).
-This difference is because the solstices are continually processing at a rate of 50 arc seconds / year due to the precession of the equinoxes, i.e. this difference is the difference between the sidereal and tropical zodiacs.
+The term Uttaraayana (commonly Uttarayan) is derived from two different Sanskrit words “Uttara” (North) and “Ayana” (movement) thus indicating a semantic of the northward movement of the Earth on the celestial sphere.
+This movement begins to occur a day after the winter solstice in December which occurs around 22 December and continues for six months through to the summer solstice around June 21 (dates vary).
+This difference is because the solstices are continually processing at a rate of 50 arc seconds/year due to the precession of the equinoxes, i.e. this difference is the difference between the sidereal and tropical zodiacs.
 The Surya Siddhanta bridges this difference by juxtaposing the four solstitial and equinoctial points with four of the twelve boundaries of the rashis.

 Difference between Uttaraayana and Makar Sankranti